The FAFSA® confuses, frightens, and sometimes angers adults! Usually, it’s due to these common myths.

 High school seniors must complete the FAFSA® in order to be considered for and to receive any Federal and State financial aid for college.
 No matter which college they plan to attend!
 The FAFSA® is the Free Application for Federal Student Aid form our government uses to determine Grants and Scholarships, Loans, and Work-Study Jobs, all of which is considered financial aid.
 The form becomes available on October 1, 2019.
 That’s coming up!
 There’s no time to be scared of it anymore!
 Let’s bust some of the common myths I hear too often!

+The FAFSA® is open!
+Are you ready?
 Are you scared?
-Let’s bust a few of the common myths I hear too often!
+Let’s bust a few of the common #myths I hear too often!
+If you’re in California, you must complete the #FAFSA before March 1!Tweet

 Still afraid of the FAFSA®?